Disclaimer

 Industry and Trade

-As a highly industrialized economy, the country’s industrial sector comprises 24.16% of the GDP and provides work for around 14.0% of the working population in 2021.
+As a highly industrialized economy, the country’s manufacturing sector comprises 18.6% of the GDP.
 Among the country’s leading industries are electronics, petrochemicals, biomedical sciences, logistics, and transport engineering.

-Singapore’s economy is currently ranked 16th in terms of total exports, with machinery and equipment, petroleum, chemical products, miscellaneous manufactured articles and oil bunkers as its main export products.
-Its top export partners are China, Hong Kong, Malaysia, the US, Indonesia and Japan.
+Singapore’s economy is currently ranked 15th in terms of total exports, with machinery and equipment, petroleum, chemical products, miscellaneous manufactured articles and oil bunkers as its main export products.

 Singapore